 He goes on to share some scriptures describing great blessings of keeping the Sabbath day holy.
 I have always loved the promise that keeping the Sabbath holy will keep us unspotted from the world.
 Another one I hadn't thought much before was "the fulness of the earth is promised to those who keep the Sabbath day holy".

 Elder Nelson continued, "How can you ensure that your behavior on the Sabbath will lead to joy and rejoicing?
-In addition to your going to church, partaking of the sacrament, and being diligent in your specific call to serve, what other activities would help to make the Sabbath delight for you?
+In addition to your going to church, partaking of the sacrament, and being diligent in your specific call to serve, what other activities would help to make the Sabbath a delight for you?
 What sign will you give to the Lord to show your love for Him?"

 Teaching the gospel to our children and strengthening family ties were some ways he suggested would make the Sabbath become a delight in our home.
 This morning we decided to watch the animated story of Nephi retrieving the brass plates.
 Just a few hours later in sharing time the kids acted out the same story we had reviewed.
 Cameron was beyond thrilled that we had just watched it earlier that morning.